trevorforrey/trevorforrey.github.io/_posts/projects/2017-10-20-go-web-crawler.md

 To gain a better understanding of how much of an improvement Go routines would have on my project, I decided to first start writing a non-concurrent, single threaded version of my crawler.
-The overall structure was done like this:
+The overall structure was done recursively:

 {% highlight go %}
 func crawl(urls []string, depth int) []string {